afarentino/afarentino.github.io/index.md

     <iframe class="resp-iframe" src="https://prezi.com/view/VYnm1VGBdwLjTVj5RwM0/embed" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" allow="autoplay; fullscreen"></iframe>
 </div>

 <b>Summary:</b> Presented at the District 37 Toastmasters Leadership Institute conference.
-Audience members were fellow VP's and talented speakers at their own clubs.
+Audience members were fellow VP's and talented speakers at their clubs.

-To help draw on their expertise, particpants were split into groups focused on one of the main Keys to Club Success.
+During the mastermind session, participants break out into small groups dedicated to a Key To Club Success.
 After writing down their best ideas on a large poster board, each group had 2 minutes to share their discoveries with the rest of the class.

 [The Icebreaker: Married and On Mission](https://prezi.com/view/Y3v5PLSmfUrcStZXNj0w/)
 <div class="resp-container">
     <iframe class="resp-iframe" src="https://prezi.com/view/Y3v5PLSmfUrcStZXNj0w/embed/" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" allow="autoplay; fullscreen"></iframe>
 </div>
 <b>Summary:</b> The Icebreaker is the first talk a member gives when they join a Toastmasters club.
 This speech allowed the club to learn more about me.
-It also set the foundation for my ongoing interest in capturing audiences with not only great content but stunning visuals.
+It also set the foundation for my ongoing interest in captivating audiences with not only great content but stunning visuals.

-This Prezi template was inspired by the Facebook profile page.
+The Facebook profile page served as inspiration for Prezi's starter template.

 [Get to the Point: A Toastmaster's Guide to CS Education Week](https://prezi.com/view/EmmZDR34hx3wvkWTvTHJ/)
 <div class="resp-container">